reza-alaedini/google-clone-react/README.md

-# Googlee Clone - React JS
+# Google Clone - React JS
 Don't Forget to TURN YOUR VPN "ON" if you want to open it in IRAN!

 ## Used Package